deepernewbie/LocalWebApp/prompt.md

 ### Standard `fetch()` also works for writes

-The APK patches `fetch()` so standard web code also persists to disk:
+CouchFlow patches `fetch()` so standard web code also persists to disk:

 ```js
 // This writes ./notes/notes.json on disk